maRce10/marce10.github.com/_posts/2016-12-15-Detecting_signals_with_monitoR.md

 ![plot of chunk unnamed-chunk-8](/assets/Rfig/unnamed-chunk-8-1.png)

-We can also run all templates on a single sound file (it requires put together all templates in a single object)
+We can also run all templates on a single sound file.
+It requires putting together all templates in a single object

 {% highlight r %}